jbms/sphinx-immaterial/docs/admonitions.rst

 on the generic admonition defined in the reStructuredText specifications.

-To use the following admonitions' styles from the mkdocs-material theme, the rST syntax is shown inside the demonstrated admonition.
+To use the following admonitions' styles from the mkdocs-material theme, the rST syntax is shown to demonstrate using the ``:class:`` option of generic admonitions.

 .. important::
    The ``:class:`` options below (in the rST code blocks) must use lower case letters for the